Moritzslz/Crawler/README.md

 - Recursive Crawling (Method 1): This method starts at a specified URL and recursively crawls linked pages, stopping when the termination index is reached or when no more links are available.
 - Iterative Crawling (Method 2): This method iteratively crawls a list of URLs provided in the input file.
 - Analyze Fonts (Method 3): This method analyzes web fonts used on the provided URLs and extracts information about the fonts.
-- Extract Assets (Method 4): This method extracts web assets (e.g., images, scripts, styles) and provides information about their size.
+- Extract Assets Iterative (Method 4): This method extracts web assets (e.g., images, scripts, styles) and provides information about their size.
+- Extract Assets Recursive (Method 5): This method extracts web assets (e.g., images, scripts, styles) and provides information about their size.

 **Sample Configuration**